Muhammad-MO/Project-1-About-Muhammad/README.md

 We were presented with a task to reflect what we have learned in the past 1 month on HTML and CSS.
 I took the opportunity to create an on-line resume that will showcase my current and new skills to my potential employers.
 I decided to built an online-resume because It is something that I feel that I can build on after the course and further demonstrate my technical abilities as a programmer.
-I decided to go for a simple, fresh and easy to navigate webpage so that the user can easily find out facts about myself.
+I decided to go for a simple, fresh and easy to navigate webpage so that the user can easily find out facts about myself, my work experience and favourite websites.
 I chose a blue theme because blue is my favourite color.
+Working on this website allows me to improve my knowledge on using HTML and CSS code aided with bootstrap.
+Specifically this project allows me to deepend my knowledge on
+1) Using boostrap to make responsive websites with the help of 'container'
+2) Using bootstrap to make navigation links with hanburger toggler button when screen resizes
+3) Attaching images
+4) Attaching card type links
+5) Positioning of text and images
+6) Adjusting CSS styles to suit my website's design
+7) RUnning code through validators encourages me to apply correct syntax
+8) Applying padding and margin to text and images

 ![picture](image/screenshot.png)